Inhum/hugo-product-launch-kickstart/content/_index.md

 teaser_image: images/teaser.jpg

 ---
-# The Future - Today!!!
+# The Future - Today!

 Some introductory text to get you excited about what we are doing.
 For example, I could tell you what our [prototype](#prototype) can do and then link you to our [contact form](#contact-form) so you can get in touch to ask for a **one-on-one** (or more :-)) showcase session.